Human history: Northeast Asia

 In Japan, the imperial lineage was established during the 3rd century CE, and a centralized state developed during the Yamato period (c.
 300–710).
 Buddhism was introduced, and there was an emphasis on the adoption of elements of Chinese culture and Confucianism.
 The Nara period (710–794) was characterized by the appearance of a nascent literary culture, as well as the development of Buddhist-inspired artwork and architecture.
 The Heian period (794–1185) saw the peak of imperial power, followed by the rise of militarized clans and the samurai.
 It was during the Heian period that Murasaki Shikibu penned The Tale of Genji, sometimes considered the world's first novel.
 From 1185 to 1868, Japan was dominated by powerful regional lords (daimyos) and the military rule of warlords (shoguns) such as the Ashikaga and Tokugawa shogunates.
 The emperor remained but did not wield significant influence.
 Meanwhile, the power of merchants grew.
 An influential art style known as ukiyo-e arose during the Tokugawa years, consisting of woodblock prints which originally depicted famous courtesans.

 Post-classical Korea saw the end of the Three Kingdoms era, in which the kingdoms of Goguryeo, Baekje, and Silla had competed for hegemony.
 This period ended when Silla conquered Baekje in 660 and Goguryeo in 668, marking the beginning of the Northern and Southern States period, with Unified Silla in the south and Balhae, a successor state to Goguryeo, in the north.
 In 892 CE, this arrangement reverted to the Later Three Kingdoms, with Goguryeo (Note: Goguryeo was called Taebong at that time and eventually named Goryeo.) emerging as dominant, unifying the entire peninsula by 936.
 The founding Goryeo dynasty ruled until 1392, succeeded by the Joseon dynasty, which ruled for approximately 500 years.

 In Mongolia, Genghis Khan united various Mongol and Turkic tribes under one banner in 1206.
-The Mongol Empire expanded to comprise all of China and Central Asia, as well as large parts of Russia and the Middle East, to become the largest contiguous empire in history.
+The Mongol Empire expanded from North Asia to comprise all of China and Central Asia, as well as large parts of Russia and the Middle East, to become the largest contiguous empire in history.
 After Möngke Khan died in 1259, the Mongol Empire was divided into four successor states: the Yuan Dynasty in China, the Chagatai Khanate in Central Asia, the Golden Horde in Eastern Europe and Russia, and the Ilkhanate in Iran.